Josh Allen Player Prop Bets for NFL Week 13 | Buffalo vs. New England 12/6/2021

 Matchup vs. New England

-- In six matchups against the Patriots, Allen averaged 175.3 passing yards per game, 63.2 yards less than his over/under for Monday.
+- Allen averaged 175.3 passing yards per game in six matchups against the Patriots, 63.2 yards less than his over/under for Monday.

-- Allen threw a touchdown pass in three of those outings against the Patriots, and threw multiple touchdown passes two times.
+- Allen threw at least a pair of touchdown passes two times in those contests against the Patriots, while throwing a touchdown pass in three games.

-- This week Allen will face the NFL's third-ranked pass defense (218.3 yards allowed per game).
+- The Patriots have the NFL's third-ranked pass defense this season, allowing 218.3 yards per game through the air.

 - The Patriots have given up 14 touchdowns through the air (1.2 per game).
-They are second in the NFL in that category.
+They are second in the league in that category.

 Recent Performances

-- In last week's matchup with the Saints, Allen completed 82.1% of his pass attempts for 260 yards, while tossing four touchdowns with two interceptions.
+- In last week's matchup with the Saints, Allen completed 82.1% of his passes for 260 yards, while throwing four touchdowns with two interceptions.

-- He added eight carries for 43 yards, averaging 5.4 yards per carry.
+- He also carried the ball eight times for 43 yards, averaging 5.4 yards per carry on the ground.

 Allen's Buffalo Teammates